-- a) Commuter services that provide additional capacity at peak times to support congestion relief. - School bus services that provide access in the urban area for school students to their nearest and/or zoned public school. - Night bus services that provide customers safe and cost effective travel home. - d) Community transport services that provide for the needs of the transport disadvantaged. - e) Rural connections that connect key rural communities.
+- a) Commuter services that provide additional capacity at peak times to support congestion relief. - b) School bus services that provide access for school children in the urban area to their nearest and/or zoned public school. - c) Night bus services that provide customers safe and cost effective travel home. - d) Community transport services that provide for the needs of the transport disadvantaged. - e) Rural connections that connect key rural communities.